hsinyuko1111/NEU_CS5010_Project2_BadmintonQueueSystem/Business_Requirements.md

 ## 2. Core Features

-### Quick Start Mode
+### Match Mode

-- Players line up in groups and start matches instantly.
+- Players line up in rows of four and start matches instantly.
 - Once a group finishes playing, their names turn grey and move back to the left sidebar.
-- Ensures continuous gameplay without manual intervention.
-- **Benefits**: Minimizes downtime between matches and reduces administrative overhead.
+- Row backgrounds change color based on match status: Yellow while playing.
+Grey once ended.
+- No timer is enforced; this mode is ideal for fast turnover and simple play.
+(Usually two games)
+- **Benefits**: Keeps games flowing quickly with minimal setup and low friction.

 ### Timer Mode

 - A 20-minute countdown timer starts when a match begins.
-- The Start button changes to Restart, allowing players to reset the timer back to 20:00.
+- Players can restart the timer at any time before 0:00, resetting it to 20:00.
 - Players can also manually End the game early, sending players back to the left sidebar.
-- Ensures fair court usage by limiting match durations.
+- Timer progress persists even when the page is refreshed or the user navigates away.
 - **Benefits**: Promotes equal court access and prevents court monopolization.

-### Player Management
+### Player Management (Checkin and Registration)

-- Registered players' names appear on the left sidebar upon login.
-- Players can join a lineup by selecting an empty spot in a four-row grid and choosing their name.
+- Players can register as a user with name, email, and password.
+- Players can check in with email and password to appear in the available player list.
+- No sign-out is required; the system treats login as a check-in event.
+- Registered and checked-in users are shown on the left panel in matching page.
+- Players can join any available row (four players per row).
 - After each match, players automatically return to the waiting list for smooth rotations.
 - **Benefits**: Creates a transparent queue system that all participants can monitor.

-**Note**: Quick Start Mode and Timer Mode can be selected on a per-court basis and cannot run simultaneously on the same court.
+**Note**: Match Mode and Timer Mode can be selected on a court basis and cannot run simultaneously on the same court.

+### Admin Tools

+- With the passcode entered, Admin can:
+    - clear local storage to allows reset of the lining state if needed.
+    - check out users
+    - delete users

+### Future-Proof Features

+- Firestore integration for syncing check-in status across devices
+- Admin dashboard to track total playtime and queue lengths
+- Mobile-friendly version for easier in-court use

 ## 3. Target Audience